bvibber/mediawiki-svn/extensions/RDF/README.RDF.txt

 $wgRdfOutputFunctions -- A map of output format to functions that
 		      generate that output.
 You can add new output formats by adding to this array.
+$wgRdfCacheExpiry -- time in seconds to expire cached items

 == Extending ==

 You can add new RDF models to the framework by creating a model